 As the device reached the 13,100-foot level, a thousand feet below the former world’s deepest “producer,” an operator at the surface closed an electric switch.
 Slugs of solid steel punctured the well casing and ripped through the surrounding sand.
 As if released from a bullet riddled tank, oil gushed through the holes and up the pipe…

-Inventors continue to scramble and multiple gun barrel type devices assume many forms as the problems of control and “sanding up” of the producing strata are challenged.
+Inventors continued to scramble and multiple gun barrel type devices assume many forms as the problems of control and “sanding up” of the producing strata are challenged.
 Solutions will come from battlefields.

 The tank was a new and terrible weapon during World War I. Attacks on infantry positions produced chaos.
 By the 1930s, further advancements in German armor had military planners in England and France scrambling to develop a counter weapon.

 Swiss Army veteran and chemical engineer Henry Mohaupt brought his research to America, where the U.S. Army’s Ordnance Department put him in charge of its secret program to develop an anti-tank weapon.
 Mohaupt’s idea for using a conically hollowed-out explosive charge to direct and focus the detonation’s energy ultimately produced a rocket grenade used in the Army’s 60-millimeter, M1A1 Rocket Launcher – the GI’s bazooka.

 After the war, the industrial potential of shaped charges prompted a Fort Worth, Texas, company, Well Explosives Company, to recruit Mohaupt.
 The inventor’s September 24, 1951, patent submission for a “Shaped Charge Assembly and Gun” brought bazooka technology to the oilfield.

 Today, petroleum industry R&D creates technologies to go safer and deeper into tighter zones and more sensitive environments than ever before – and a new generation of patents reflects the demands of higher pressures.